Variegated Winter Daphne

-Evergreen shrub prized for rosy-pink flower buds that open to white, sweetly fragrant flowers in winter and early spring.
-Foliage is attractively variegated with a yellow margin.
-A great foundation plant for the dappled shade garden.
-Beautifully featured against a wall or near a patio or deck where its fragrance can be appreciated.
+Beautiful rosy-pink flower buds that open to white, sweetly fragrant flowers in winter and early spring.
+Attractive yellow-margined, variegated foliage.
+A great foundation plant for dappled shade gardens.
+Locate against a wall or near a patio or deck where its fragrance can be appreciated.
+Evergreen.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Feed with a general purpose fertilizer before new growth begins in spring.
 For a tidy, neat appearance, shear annually to shape.Pruning time: winter.Light Needs:Partial shade to partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.